chrisburnell/chrisburnell.com/src/pages/eleventy-cache-webmentions.md

 ---
 title: eleventy-cache-webmentions
-description: Work-in-progress! ⚠️ Cache webmentions using eleventy-cache-assets and make them available to use in collection, templates, pages, etc.
+description: Work-in-progress! ⚠️ Cache webmentions using eleventy-cache-assets and make them available to use in collections, templates, pages, etc.
 show_webmentions: true
 toc: true
 ---